-Batch instructions are the single prompt you write once — and apply to every row in your dataset.
-Get them right and the output is clean, consistent, and import-ready.
-Get them wrong and you'll spend hours fixing what should have worked automatically.
+Your prompt is the single instruction you write once — and apply to every row in your dataset.
+Get it right and the output is clean, consistent, and import-ready.
+Get it wrong and you'll spend hours fixing what should have worked automatically.

-This guide covers what good batch instructions look like, the most common mistakes, and how to iterate quickly when the output isn't quite what you expected.
+This guide covers what a good prompt looks like, the most common mistakes, and how to iterate quickly when the output isn't quite what you expected.

 When you run a batch job, PromptMax sends each row of your CSV to the AI model as a separate request.
-Your batch instructions are the system prompt — the context and rules the model applies to every row, before it even sees the row data.
+Your prompt is the context and rules the model applies to every row, before it even sees the row data.

 Think of it as briefing a very capable assistant: you tell them what the job is, what the output should look like, what rules to follow, and what to avoid.
 Then they apply that brief to every item in the pile without you having to repeat yourself.

 The data in each row fills in the specifics.
-The batch instructions set the framework.
+The prompt sets the framework.

 - Role definition — who the model is acting as